adlnet/xAPI-Spec/xAPI.md

 		<td>format</td>
 		<td>String: ("ids", "exact", or "canonical")</td>
 		<td>exact</td>
-		<td>If "ids", only include minimum information necessary in Agent, Activity,
+		<td>If "ids", only include minimum information necessary in Agent, Activity, Verb
 			and Group Objects to identify them.
 For anonymous groups this means including the minimum information needed to identify each member.
 			<br/><br/>
-			If "exact", return Agent, Activity, and Group Objects populated exactly as they were when the Statement was received.
+			If "exact", return Agent, Activity, Verb and Group Objects populated exactly as they were when the Statement was received.
 An LRS requesting Statements for the purpose of importing them would use a format of "exact".
 			<br/><br/>
-			If "canonical", return Activity Objects populated with the canonical definition of the Activity Objects as determined by the LRS, after applying the <a href="#queryLangFiltering">language filtering process defined below</a>, and return the original Agent Objects as in "exact" mode.
+			If "canonical", return Activity Objects and Verbs populated with the canonical definition of the Activity Objects and Display of the Verbs as determined by the LRS, after applying the <a href="#queryLangFiltering">language filtering process defined below</a>, and return the original Agent and Group Objects as in "exact" mode.
 		</td>
 		<td>Optional</td>
 	</tr>